Tritlo/GameOfLife/README.md

 Requires libglade.

 If running on windows, using PyGTK's all-in-one installer should enable you to run the simulator.
 Get it from pygtk.org

+Copyright (C) 2012 Matthias Pall Gissurarson.
+See LICENSE for details.